ggg7676/school-database/README.md

 # School-database
-Database project for a school, made for my Database elective course at FMI, Sofia University in 2021.
+Database project for a school.
+Created for a Database elective course at FMI, Sofia University in 2021.